 - During the programme online sessions will take place between 4:30 -5:30 so that they do not interfere with your current studies.

-The Futures programmes are open to current Year 12 / first year college students who are interested in applying to study geography and environment related courses at university.
+The Futures programmes are open to current Year 12 / first year college students who have an interest in applying to Geography, Geoscience and Environment related courses in Higher Education.

-- your studies have been disrupted by circumstances in your personal, social or domestic life.
-(Except in extreme circumstances, disruption caused by the coronavirus pandemic will not be considered)
+- Your studies have been disrupted by circumstances in your personal, social or domestic life.
+(Except in extreme circumstances, disruption caused by the coronavirus pandemic will not be considered, please see our Access to Leeds application guidelines for further information).

 How to Apply

-Applications for our Futures programmes open on Monday 11th October 2022, closing on Monday 31st January 2022.
-To apply, please fill in the application form.
+Applications for our Futures programmes open on Monday 28th November 2022.
+If you wish to apply, please fill in our application form.
+Applications close on Sunday 5th February 2023.